An equivariant isomorphism theorem for mod $\mathfrak p$ reductions of arboreal Galois representations: Introduction

-In particular, the arboreal representation attached to a polynomial $\phi$ satisfying the hypotheses of Theorem \ref{gal_rep} has geometrically finite index, as shown in \cite{hindes1}.
+Moreover, the arboreal representation attached to a polynomial $\phi$ satisfying the hypotheses of Theorem \ref{gal_rep} has geometrically finite index, as shown in \cite{hindes1}.
 We will re-obtain this result in the course of our proof.

 Notice that non-isotriviality is a necessary condition for the statement of Theorem \ref{gal_rep} to hold: if for example $\phi=(x-t)^2+t+1$, it is immediate to check that $\rho_\phi$ is geometrically surjective (cf.\ Theorem \ref{stoll_thm}); however, $\phi_p$ is post-critically finite for every prime $p$, and therefore the geometric part of $\rho_{\phi_p}$ has infinite index in $\Aut(\T_\infty(\phi_p))$ (see \cite[Theorem 3.1]{jones2}).
 Moreover, it is crucial to consider the geometric part, and not the whole image of the representation.
 In fact, for instance one can show that $\phi=(x+t)^2+1\in \Z[t][x]$ has surjective arboreal representation, but $\rho_{\phi_p}$ is certainly not surjective for every $p\equiv 1 \bmod 4$.